jgeller112/Disfluency_Ms/README.md

-This repository contains the data, materials, and code for our manuscript "Perceptual Disfluency and Recognition Memory: A Response Time Distributional Analysis".
+This repository contains  materials and code for our manuscript "Perceptual Disfluency and Recognition Memory: A Response Time Distributional Analysis".
+The data, materials, and model files can be found here: https://osf.io/6sy7k/.

-This repository contains the data and code described in our manuscript.

 Authors: